johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   commentary: |
     One of two entries with this title, and neither of them hit home.
 This minimalist ballad has a strong vocal but the overall package is just disjointed.

-    The peak of the song, which is like an X-Factor winner's single, is short lived and the whole song ends rounds out too abruptly.
+    The peak of the song, which is like an X-Factor winner's single, is short lived and the whole song rounds out too abruptly at the end.

 - country: "Spain"
   emoji: "🇪🇸"